-Katelynn has had type-1 diabetes for twenty seven years.
+Katelynn was diagnosed with type-1 diabetes in 1987.
 She started as a camper with DYF in 1990, when she first attended Bearskin Meadow Kids Camp.
-After years of being a camper, counselor, and the camp’s Office assistant, she started working full time at DYF in 2008 and continues to enjoy the fulfilling role as DYF’s Office Manager.
-Katelynn is currently a full-time student, working on a Master’s in business and is excited to continue contributing her passion and dedication to DYF.
+After years of being a camper, counselor, and the camp’s Office assistant, she started working full time at DYF in 2008 and continues to enjoy the fulfilling role as DYF’s Business Manager.

 In her free time, Katelynn is an avid baseball fan and takes every opportunity she can to watch the San Francisco Giants play ball!